swiftlang/swift-evolution/proposals/nnnn-mutex.md

 `Mutex` will decorated with the `@_staticExclusiveOnly` attribute, meaning you will not be able to declare a variable of type `Mutex` as `var`.
 These are the same restrictions imposed on the recently accepted `Atomic` and `AtomicLazyReference` types.
 Please refer to the [Atomics proposal](https://github.com/apple/swift-evolution/blob/main/proposals/0410-atomics.md) for a more in-depth discussion on what is allowed and not allowed.
 These restrictions are enabled for `Mutex` for all of the same reasons why it was resticted for `Atomic`.
 We do not want to introduce dynamic exclusivity checking when accessing a value of `Mutex` as a class stored property for instance.

 ### Interactions with Swift Concurrency

+`Mutex` is unconditionally `Sendable` regardless of the value it's protecting.
+We can ensure the safetyness of this value due to the `transferring` marked parameters of both the initializer and the closure `inout` argument.
+This allows us to statically determine that the non-sendable value we're initializing the mutex with will have no other uses after initialization.
+Within the closure body, it ensures that

 Similar to `Atomic`, `Mutex` will have a conditional conformance to `Sendable` when the underlying value itself is also `Sendable`.
 Consider the following example declaring a global mutex in some top level script: